 If you measure your company’s growth by looking solely at revenue, you might not understand business.
 You must also look at your reach across new audiences and consumer experiences.
 People who are in business solely to make money typically end up leaving business as a result of not making enough money or with the hope that the next opportunity will bring more prosperity.

 Look within yourself and your own business and ensure that you don’t fall victim to the four signs that you are either in business for the wrong reason or are not prepared to be in business to begin with.
 If so, make sure to check out Third circle Theory to ensure that you are mentally prepared for the journey that will make you into the person you never knew existed within yourself.Opinions expressed here are the opinions of the author.
-Influencive does not endrose or review brands mentioned.
+Influencive does not endorse or review brands mentioned; does not and can not investigate relationships with brands, products, and people mentioned and is up to the author to disclose.
+VIP Contributors and Contributors, amongst other accounts and articles, are professional fee-based.